 Mayo Clinic's campus in Rochester, Minnesota, includes an extensive outpatient complex, Mayo Clinic Hospital — Rochester, and substantial research and education facilities.
 This Mayo Clinic site is among the largest, most advanced medical centers in the world.

-Eight core faculty members are devoted to the Physical Therapy Doctoral Program, and the program also draws faculty from Mayo Clinic's clinical, scientific, and technical staffs.
+Seven core faculty members are devoted to the Physical Therapy Doctoral Program, and the program also draws faculty from Mayo Clinic's clinical, scientific, and technical staffs.
 Faculty members are chosen for their commitment to teaching, as well as clinical practice and research.
 Many have published and lectured extensively and are highly regarded in their fields.

 You have direct access to these individuals throughout the program, giving you the opportunity to learn directly from some of today's best practitioners in physical therapy.